Working out how much your property is worth can be difficult.

 Banks and building societies may order them when approving mortgages.

 Solicitors often recommend homeowners get a desktop valuation when selling.
 This helps to guide the asking price.
+They can also be helpful for inheritance tax planning.

 How accurate is a desktop property valuation?

 The accuracy of a desktop valuation can vary.
+But in general it’s less accurate that regular valuations.

 Without inspecting the property, the valuer cannot assess its exact condition.
 They may miss defects that affect value.